Page created on December 16, 2018. Last updated on December 15, 2021 at 19:19

 Prerenal acute kidney injury

-Hepatorenal syndrome belongs to pathophys 2, but it occurs when a failing liver leads to abnormal haemodynamics of the kidney.
+Hepatorenal syndrome belongs to pathophys 2, but it will be quickly explained here.
+It occurs when a failing liver leads to abnormal haemodynamics of the kidney.
 Factors released from failing livers cause vasodilation in the splanchnic circulation, causing less blood to enter the kidneys.
 The kidney will respond by activating RAAS which vasoconstricts renal arteries.
 However, RAAS can’t overcome the vasodilation of the splanchnic circulation and instead just further limits the renal blood flow.

 Because less plasma is filtered but the tubules still work normally the tubules will reabsorb relatively more than normal.
 This means that oliguria or anuria often occurs, but not always.